 Name Туре Description INIT# Input INIT# (Initialization), when asserted, resets integer registers inside the processor without affecting its internal caches or floating-point registers.
 The processor then begins execution at the power-on Reset vector configured during power-on configuration.
 The processor continues to handle snoop requests during INIT# assertion.
 INIT# is an asynchronous signal.
 However, to ensure recognition of this signal following an Input/Output Write instruction, it must be valid along with the TRDY# assertion of the corresponding Input/Output Write bus transaction.
 INIT# must connect the appropriate pins of both FSB agents.
-If INIT# is sampled active on the active to inactive transition of RESET#, then the processor executes its Built-in Self-Test (BIST) For termination requirements please refer to the appropriate platform design guide.
+If INIT# is sampled active on the active to inactive transition of RESET#, then the processor executes its Built-in Self-Test (BIST).
 LINT[1:0] Input LINT[1:0] (Local APIC Interrupt) must connect the appropriate pins of all APIC Bus agents.
 When the APIC is disabled, the LINTO signal becomes INTR, a maskable interrupt request signal, and LINT1 becomes NMI, a nonmaskable interrupt.
-INTR and NMI are backward compatible with the signals of those names on the Pentium® processor.
+INTR and NMI are backward compatible with the signals of those names on the Intel® Pentium® processor.
 Both signals are asynchronous.
 Both of these signals must be software configured via BIOS programming of the APIC register space to be used either as NMI/INTR or LINT[1:0].
 Because the APIC is enabled by default after Reset, operation of these pins as LINT[1:0] is the default configuration.
 LOCK# Input/ Output LOCK# indicates to the system that a transaction must occur atomically.
 This signal must connect the appropriate pins of both FSB agents.
 For a locked sequence of transactions, LOCK# is asserted from the beginning of the first transaction to the end of the last transaction.
-When the priority agent asserts BPRI# to arbitrate for ownership of the FSB, it will wait until it observes LOCK# deasserted.
+Gatpat When the priority agent asserts BPRI# to arbitrate for ownership of the FSB, it waits until it observes LOCK# deasserted.
 This enables symmetric agents to retain ownership of the FSB throughout the bus locked operation and ensure the atomicity of lock.
 PRDY# Output Probe Ready signal used by debug tools to determine processor debug readiness.
 PREQ# Input Probe Request signal used by debug tools to request debug operation of the processor.
-PROCHOT# Input/ Output As an output, PROCHOT# (Processor Hot) will go active when the processor temperature monitoring sensor detects that the processor has reached its maximum safe operating temperature.
+PROCHOT# Input/ Output As an output, PROCHOT# (Processor Hot) goes active when the processor temperature monitoring sensor detects that the processor has reached its maximum safe operating temperature.
 This indicates that the processor Thermal Control Circuit (TCC) has been activated, if enabled.
-As an input, assertion of PROCHOT# by the system will activate the TCC, if enabled.
-The TCC will remain active until the system deasserts PROCHOT#.
-This signal may require voltage translation on the motherboard.
+As an input, assertion of PROCHOT# by the system activates the TCC, if enabled.
+The TCC remains active until the system deasserts PROCHOT#.
 PSI# Output Processor Power Status Indicator signal.
 This signal is asserted when the processor is in a lower state (Deep Sleep).